davenxtdoor/WebScraping_n_EDA/README.md

 - Web scraping libraries (e.g., Beautiful Soup, Scrapy)
 - Data analysis libraries (e.g., Pandas, NumPy)
 - Data visualization libraries (e.g., Matplotlib, Seaborn)

+### Data Collection
+Detailed instructions on how to scrape data and the specific data sources will be provided in the project code and documentation.

+### Exploratory Data Analysis
+Our exploratory data analysis will involve techniques to understand the data, identify trends, and answer questions related to Valorant VCT 2023.

+### License
+This project is licensed under the [Creative Commons Legal Code].
+See the LICENSE file for more details.